pymc-devs/pymc/sphinxdocs/modelchecking.rst

 :math:`<0.025`) this implies that the model is not consistent with the data, and thus is evidence of lack of fit.
-Graphically, data and simulated discrepancies plotted together should be clustered along a 45 degree line passing through the origin, as shown in Figure :ref:`deviate`.
+Graphically, data and simulated discrepancies plotted together should be clustered along a 45 degree line passing through the origin, as shown in Figure 7.7.

 .. _deviate:

 .. figure:: _images/deviates.png
    :align: center
    :alt: deviates figure
-   :scale: 50
+   :scale: 80

    Plot of deviates of observed and simulated data from expected values.
    The cluster of points symmetrically about the 45 degree line (and the